nomilous/ipso/README.md

 * Local module injections can also be stubbed.

-It can create multiple function expectation stubs.
+It can create multiple function expectation stubs (and spies).

 ```coffee